glassroom/sata_attention/README.md

 The upper hyper-triangular region of an order $p$ symmetric tensor is indexed by $i_1 \le i_2 \le \dots \le i_p$, and consists of $m_p = \binom{d_K + p - 1}{p}$ elements, significantly fewer than ${d_K}^p$ in the full symmetric tensor.

 Our key contribution is a maximally succinct, computationally efficient, and embarrassingly parallel feed-forward transformation, shown as `Phi()` below, implementing a feature map $\Phi: \mathbb{R}^{d_K} \to \mathbb{R}^{m_p}$, that takes a query or key as input and returns the monomials in the order $p$ upper hyper-triangular region of the associated symmetric tensor, _i.e._, the minimal basis, _tightly packed in a vector_.
-We can then weight each basis monomial by a coefficient, equal to the corresponding number of permutations in the full symmetric tensor:
+We can then weight each basis monomial by a coefficient, equal to the corresponding number of possible permutations:

 ```python
 from itertools import combinations_with_replacement